PowerBI Notebook

 Max Amount = MAX(fact_parking_transactions[amount])

 COUNTROWS counts rows in a table.
 COUNT counts non-blank values in a column.
-For most row-counting use cases, COUNTROWS is clearer.
+For most row-counting cases, COUNTROWS is clearer.

-CALCULATE — Modify Filter Context
+CALCULATE — Modify the Filter Context

 -- revenue from hourly parking only